bhuwanjungthapa/Chat-Web-App/README.md

 <body>
-  <h1>Nestnepal Frontend Chat App</h1>
+  <h1>Chat App</h1>
-  <p>I created this project for a frontend developer intern position.
-It is a web app built using React, Firebase, Tailwind CSS, and React Hooks.
+  <p>It is a web app built using React, Firebase, Tailwind CSS, and React Hooks.
 This app allows users to register and login, and once logged in, they can view all registered users and send messages to any registered user.
 </p>
   <h2>Table of Contents</h2>
   <ul>